lararosekelley/licenser/README.md

 These defaults can be overridden by using the normal command-line arguments.
-They're optional, but if you want to use a license that recommends prepending your source code files with a header, you'll need the `filetypes` object.
+They're optional, but if you want to use a license that recommends prepending your source code files with a header, you'll need the `filetypes` object, which contains key-value pairs of file extensions and their respective syntax for one-line comments.

 Leaving out the `filetypes` object will simply mean skipping the step of prepending your code, and will result in a warning message upon program exit: